 Thirdly.
-And that the said vessel had more than two tiers of berths, contrary to the said acts, whereby the said master became liable to a forfeiture of twenty-six hundred and forty dollars, being five dollars for each of such passengers as aforesaid.
+And that the said vessel had more than two tiers of berths, contrary to the said acts, whereby the said master became liable to a forfeiture of twenty-six hundred and forty dollars, being five dollars for each of such passengers as a foresaid for each of such passengers as aforesaid.